Last Updated on November 26, 2024 by Erin Donahue

 Address: 30 Rockefeller Plaza

 If you watch the show “30 Rock” you’ll know that it’s based on this building.
 The whole block was purchased by John D. Rockefeller, which is why the observatory is called “Top of the Rock“.
-To the west, you’ll get a full view of iconic Midtown West skyscrapers, and the south has similar views from Empire State Building, but with ESB in it too.
+To the west, you’ll get a full view of iconic Midtown West skyscrapers, and the south has similar views from the Empire State Building, but with ESB in it too.

 Pro-tip to avoid the entry fee: grab a drink at Bar Sixtyfive.
 This bar is part of the famous Rainbow Room, a few floors below Top of the Rock.
 They allow patrons to walk around the outside terrace in 15-minute intervals so you get the same view without the ticket price tag.
 If you buy a drink (or two) though at least you’re getting something in return for your money’s worth!